matejc/logstashview/README.md

 Usage
 -----

-Change passwords inside `logstash.conf` for logstash and for frontail in `supervisord.conf`, search for string `amuseMeAndChangeThis` which is a default password.
+FRONTAIL_PASSWORD environment variable is password for web interface and HTTP_PASSWORD is password for logstash http input.
+Username for both is `log`.

 Use `docker build .` and then...